gosling-lang/gosling-docs/Getting-Started.md

 # Overview
 We currently support three different ways of using Gosling.

-1. Embed a Gosling component directly in a HTML file.
+## 1. Use Online Editor
-2. Use `<GoslingComponent/>` in a React app.
+You can visit [Online Editor](gosling.js.org) to visualize your data directly in the website.

-3. Use our online Editor to quickly visualize your own data without setting up anything.
+## 2. Embed Gosling Component in a HTML File
 ```html
 <!DOCTYPE html>
 <html lang="en">